 I built this external shutter after taking the ROOM OF BLUES, but for this shot I took a razor to a large piece of black velvet paper, cut it in half, placed it about eight inches in front of the camera lens, and aligned the seam of the cut to the vertical edge of the bedpost.
 After setting the right aperture, which is a critical aspect for success, I flipped up one half of the black velvet and exposed the Muse lying on her bed.
 Then with the shutter re-set, I reversed the flip of the black velvet, asked the Muse to move to the chair, and took the second exposure.
 In this way, I combined two halves of the film, one with her on the bed and the other with her on the chair.

 I understood how critical it was to use the correct lens aperture at the right distance from the black velvet shutter, but to have the left and the right sides match up so seamlessly may be the true testament to left-right brain collaboration.
-More likely it was just blind luck.
-It’s unlikely to be repeatable
+More likely that dedication leads to blind luck.
+I always tell admirers it’s unlikely to be repeatable.

-The external shutter I made never worked out as well.
-The results of THE KITHCEN and some other themes, nice, but not shown required conventional darkroom blending to complete.
-Nevertheless, it will be up to the next experimental photographer to give it a shot and make it foolproof.
+The external shutter I made never worked out as well, and some other themes, although fun, required conventional darkroom blending to complete.
+Some other experimental photographer to give it a shot to perfect.